alphonse92/vplplusplus_jlib/README.md

 # VPLPlusPlus-jlib

-Java library for VPL++ automatic JUnit Tests
+Java library to writte VPL plus plus tests

 VplJlib provides a set of interfaces and classes that allows to you execute Vpl tests.
 In few words, VplJlib is a wrapper of JUnit Runner.